What is a stroke?

-A change in your speech, tingling in your skin, or weakness of your muscles may be signs of a stroke.
-These symptoms can happen quickly.
+A change in your speech, tingling in your skin, and weakness of your muscles are the most common signs.
+These often occur suddenly.

 Don't drink more than one alcoholic drink a day.

-Work with your doctor to control your blood pressure, cholesterol, or diabetes.
+Work with your doctor to control your blood pressure, cholesterol, and diabetes.